 Once user configures that profiling is needed, she/he can use the configuration property mapred.task.profile.{maps|reduces} to set the ranges of map/reduce tasks to profile.
-The value can be set using the api JobConf.setProfileTaskRange(boolean,String).
+The value can be set using the api JobConf.setProfileTaskRange(boolean,String)).
 By default, the specified range is 0-2.

 User can also specify the profiler configuration arguments by setting the configuration property mapred.task.profile.params.
 The value can be specified using the api JobConf.setProfileParams(String).
 If the string contains a %s, it will be replaced with the name of the profiling output file when the task runs.
 These parameters are passed to the task child JVM on the command line.
-The default value for the profiling parameters is -agentlib:hprof=cpu=samples,heap=sites,force=n,thread=y,verbose=n,file=%setting the configuration arguments by setting the configuration property mapred.task.profile.params.
+The default value for the profiling parameters is -agentlib:hprof=cpu=samples,heap=sites,force=n,thread=y,verbose=n,file=%samples.